Menu

 Why Track Owners Choose LED Lighting Supply

-Our motorsports lighting specialists have designed systems for numerous racing venues nationwide.
-We provide complimentary custom lighting plans that include photometric analysis, exact energy savings calculations, and pole-by-pole fixture specifications.
-Our team understands the unique challenges of each track type—from quarter-mile dirt ovals to road courses - and delivers solutions that meet competition standards while maximizing your budget.
-You receive detailed calculations showing your annual energy cost reduction and maintenance savings, backed by real performance data from our installed base of track lighting systems.
+Our motorsports lighting specialists have designed systems for racing venues nationwide.
+We provide complimentary custom lighting plans with photometric analysis, energy savings calculations, and pole-by-pole fixture specifications.
+Our team understands the unique challenges of each track type and delivers solutions that meet competition standards while maximizing your budget.
+You receive detailed calculations showing annual energy cost reduction and maintenance savings, backed by real performance data from our installed track lighting systems.

 LED Lights for Race Tracks Frequently Asked Questions